 Anchorsholme Beach

-Dogs are welcome year round, and the beach is particularly good in the early morning or evening when the light opens up across the Irish Sea.
-Expect fewer facilities directly on the sand, but plenty within a short walk.
+Dogs are welcome year-round and the beach is particularly good in the early morning or evening when the light opens up across the Irish Sea.
+It is a good stretch for routine walks if you are after space and a straightforward route with the option of beach time when the tide is out.
+Facilities are limited directly on the sand but there is more available a short walk inland.

 - Best for: Peaceful, uncrowded walks